 To strengthen 2Gen training, Bicha invited key staff from each CDHS office to attend a learning opportunity with Ascend at the Aspen Institute, an organization that has created 2Gen guidance, key resources, and a 2Gen toolbox, including the report "The Colorado Guide to 2Gen" (Ascend at the Aspen Institute, 2017).
-At this event, Bicha tasked each office with taking on 2Gen projects.
+At this event, Bicha tasked each office with taking on 2Gen initiatives.
 CSS committed to propelling the work of the Parents to Work Program and CO-PEP through an expanded pilot study, the 2Gen Child Support Services Transformation Project described in this report.

 Colorado is undoubtedly an "emerging national leader in 2Gen approaches" (Ascend at the Aspen Institute, 2017, p.
 5).
 Even before the development of this particular CSS 2Gen model, and the launch of the 2Gen Project discussed herein, many CSS offices in Colorado were incorporating 2Gen practices into their work with parents.
 It can be assumed that counties that were already making strides towards a 2Gen approach were more likely to volunteer for this pilot study because it aligned with their strategic vision.
+Thus, in many Colorado counties, even so-called regular services are infused with aspects of the 2Gen model, which may explain, in part, the lack of a statistically significant difference in payment or other outcomes between the treatment and control groups.